 - Click the Analysis tab.

-baseline type options:
+following dynamic baseline type options:

 Option Description Hour of day Displays the median value for a given hour of the day.
 This option is most useful if activity in your environment usually follows a consistent daily pattern.
 If you regularly see dramatically different levels of activity on different days of the week, this option is less useful because the baseline usually does not match the current values.
 Hour of week Displays the median value for a given hour on a specific day of the week.
 This option is most useful if you regularly see significantly different levels of traffic during each day of the week.
 Short-term trend Displays the median value for the last hour.
 This option is useful for smoothing chart data to reveal short-term trends.